btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==
+= 1.1.0 :: 2022-00-00 =
+* Feature: Sats-Mode, currency SAT for Satoshis/Sats now available.
+* Settings, adding more links to docs.

 = 1.0.3 :: 2022-08-17 =
 * New order state: Payment received after invoice has been expired.
 * Order metadata restructure, also list multiple payments separated.